cmb69/twocents_xh/README.md

 Copyright (c) 2014-2017 Christoph M. Becker

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Twocents_XH is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but *without any warranty*; without even the implied warranty of *merchantability* or *fitness for a particular purpose*.
+Twocents_XH is distributed in the hope that it will be useful, but *without any warranty*; without even the implied warranty of *merchantability* or *fitness for a particular purpose*.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program (see LICENSE).
+You should have received a copy of the GNU General Public License along with Twocents_XH (see LICENSE).

 For further information see the user manual in help/help.htm.